PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 ![image](./images/jenk_build2.png)

-Finally lets inspect the state of our Kuberenetes cluster after the build:
+Finally let's inspect the state of our Kuberenetes cluster after the build:

 ```sh
 $ minikube dashboard